Skip to Content

 In the 1950s, a Wollongong newspaper reported school kids having “the jolliest time” with a party that included “gay party caps and jaunty little hats for everyone, real party food — ‘fairy bread,’ iced home made cakes, fruit cup and ice cream.”
 Sounds like a real blast!

-By the 1970s and 1980s, a little me was enjoying this treat at parties and well into the 2000s I was making it for my own kids when hosting a party.
+By the 1970s and 1980s, little me was enjoying this treat at parties.
+Into the 2000s, and I'm making it for my own kids when hosting a party.

 To make Fairy Bread that disappears like magic, I believe traditional is best.